This is a very common question/problem: How to get a job with no work experience.

 I just mentioned referrals.
 That’s one of the most powerful ways to get into a company because if you come recommended, you’ll immediately be more trusted and seem like less of a risk to hire.

-If you need a good place to start, here’s an article on effective job search networking.
+If you need a good place to start, here’s an article with some networking tips.

 If you’re a recent graduate, one of the best places to start is asking your former classmates and friends who already found jobs.
 Find out if their companies are hiring.